PEST Analysis explained

 It’s Your Turn

 What do you think?
 Is the PEST Analysis applicable in today’s modern economy and marketing?
+Do you use this tool for analysing a target market?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for making up a good PEST Analysis?
+Do you analyse the political economic social and technological external factors for your business enviornment?

 Share your experience and knowledge in the comments box below.